ihcr/202223_humanoid_project/Low-level control code/ReadMe.md

 ## /lib
 Including the library files of Linux.
 Please modify the CMakeList manually to select the correst `.so` file.
 ## /include
-Including the head files.
+Including the header files.
+ActuationSystem header file is the top-level class encapsulating the library developed for interaction with an actuation system of developed humanoid.
 ## /src
 Including the source files of example, changeID tool, code used for motor testing.
-The example can control motors to run under desired command for desired time, and then stop.
+The example code can control motors to run under desired command for desired time, and then stop.
 The main control file is motor_control.cpp which allows for testing the developed ActuationSystem class.
 ## /build
 Build directory.
 The final executable files are also in this directory.